-The Building Use Guidelines specifies appropriate use of the Library's facilities and equipment, and designates areas of the libraries (Education, North location, Social Sciences) as intended for either "quiet" or "group" study purposes.
+The Building Use Guidelines specifies appropriate use of the Campus Libraries’ facilities and equipment, and designates areas of the libraries (Education, North Oshawa, Social Sciences) as intended for either "quiet" or "group" study purposes.

-The Building Use Guidelines exists to ensure that the UOIT Library facilities provide a safe, pleasant, and productive environment for study and research.
-By enforcing university guidelines for behaviour and equipment use, and by designating building space into noise zones for either “silent”, "quiet" or "group" study purposes, the Library recognizes and supports a wide range of learning activities.
+The Building Use Guidelines exists to ensure that the UOIT Campus Libraries’ facilities provide a safe, pleasant, and productive environment for study and research.
+By enforcing university guidelines for behaviour and equipment use, and by designating building space into noise zones for either “silent”, "quiet" or "group" study purposes, the Campus Libraries recognize and support a wide range of learning activities.

 The Building Use Guidelines supports the UOIT Library Policy and complies with UOIT’s Student Conduct Policy.
 To ensure an effective environment for study and research, and to respect the rights of the all library users, library users are asked to observe the following code of behaviour when in the libraries.

 - Treating all members of the library community with respect.
 Disturbance or behaviour which interferes with the normal use of any library is not acceptable.
 Examples of inappropriate behaviour include rowdiness, noise, prolonged conversations, abusive behaviour, loitering and obstruction of facilities or access, distributing pamphlets or other materials, or soliciting for financial donations.

 - Refraining from bringing food into, eating, or smoking in any library